Coming Soon: Removable Top Hoop Houses

 Growers are always on the lookout for more productive cultivars.
 Consequently, as part of our hoop house research and demonstration project, we routinely perform variety trials.

 Because of the increased production costs associated with growing in a hoop house, most crops are profitable only if direct-marketed.
-Hoop house trials at the Noble Foundation have shown that only a few crops, namely tomato, cucumber, specialty (colored) pepper and cut flowers, are profitable when grown as a single crop per growing season.
+Hoop house trials at the Noble Research Institute have shown that only a few crops, namely tomato, cucumber, specialty (colored) pepper and cut flowers, are profitable when grown as a single crop per growing season.
 Other crops are profitable only if double or triple cropped.
 Spreading the cost of a hoop house over two or three crops lessens the cost to grow each crop thereby increasing potential for profitability.